-- Stock up on healthy snacks.
-Try to keep a good supply of healthy snacks ready to go: fruit slices, grapes, berries, fresh-cut vegetable sticks or cucumber slices, low-fat cheese, popcorn and pretzels.
-These ready-to-eat snacks give your family options and independence with snack choices.
-Plus, giving children the opportunity to contribute to their own food choices can help them feel more empowered.
+Try to keep a good supply of healthy snacks ready to go: fruit, nuts, freshly cut vegetable sticks or cucumber slices, low-fat cheese, popcorn and pretzels.
+These ready-to-eat snacks will help give your family healthy options and make it more convenient for them to choose a healthy snack; giving children the opportunity to contribute to their own food choices can help them feel more empowered.

-- Stick to a known schedule.
-Sometimes knowing the routine can help kids have more confidence regarding what to expect and may cut down on a few of the arguments.
-You already know this tactic works with things like bedtime and school—try keeping a regular schedule for meals.
-If life is too crazy right now for a set meal routine for the whole day, try prioritizing breakfast.
-After a night of fasting, your child’s sugar levels can be pretty low in the morning—and a good breakfast will help your child think, feel and work better.
+Having a routine for meals can help children know what to expect and may help reduce the arguments.
+If life is too busy for a set meal routine every day, try prioritising one meal, such as breakfast.
+After a night of fasting, your child’s sugar levels can be pretty low in the morning and a good breakfast will help your child think, feel and work better.

 Include your children in the food shop and choosing healthy food to eat.
 This helps them feel like they are eating what they have chosen, and take ownership of what they eat.
 Help them to understand food labels so they can appreciate the nutritional value of the foods they choose to eat.
 The NHS have published this guide to food labels which might help.

 Try to make it clear you don’t expect perfection from your child - everybody can have a treat every now and then.
 Excluding sugary or high fat snacks such as sweets, cake and doughnuts completely could lead to your children over-indulging when they do have them.
 Make these foods a treat rather than a regular part of their diet.